Namass/Branch-Integration-Guides/smart_banner_guide.md

 ### Installing the SDK

+Full integration guides for iOS and Android are available at the following links with more features.

 The Branch iOS SDK can be found at [https://github.com/BranchMetrics/Branch-iOS-SDK](https://github.com/BranchMetrics/Branch-iOS-SDK).

 The Brand Android SDK can be found at [https://github.com/BranchMetrics/Branch-Android-SDK](https://github.com/BranchMetrics/Branch-Android-SDK).